w3c/wai-curricula/content/designer/forms-design.md

 Show examples of notification messages.
 Explain that they need to be distinguishable by all users, including through visual cues and programmatically.

-Show examples of text and visual notifications for error messages and other types of feedback for forms and widgets.
+Show examples of text and visual notifications for error messages and other types of feedback for forms.
 Explain that notifications may have different levels of priority when in the context of a complex application.
 Explain that defining such levels of priority and which types of notifications each of these levels should contain is a designers' responsibility whereas implementing these levels is a developers' responsibility.

 #### Learning Outcomes for Topic